-Much of today’s walk through an Area of Outstanding Natural Beauty offers fantastic views of Mounts Bay and the magical island and castle of St Michael’s Mount.
+After travelling from St Ives, much of today’s walk through an Area of Outstanding Natural Beauty offers fantastic views of Mounts Bay and the magical island and castle of St Michael’s Mount.

 We will start our walk by a tour of the castles gardens taking approximately 45 minutes before retracing our steps along the causeway to begin our coastal challenge.
 Unravel the history of the St Aubyn family, who have lived here since the 17th century.
 Discover treasures from the Mount’s past, from religious roots to times of siege and conflict.
 The village grew up around the isle of Ictis, St Michaels Mount being the legendary Isle named by the Romans.
 It was the safest landing point for many miles before the construction of nearby Penzance harbour, and is probably why it became the destination point of St Michael and his followers when they landed on the north coast and walked across the peninsula en route for Europe.

 Fairly easy, level walking allows time to enjoy the views, until the Path begins to narrow and rollercoaster over the cliffs up to and beyond Praa Sands to Portleven.